HDembinski/zenflow/README.md

 This library implements a flow object and bijectors as FLAX modules.
 Conditional flows are supported.

-This project was originally forked from [PZFlow](https://github.com/jfcrenshaw/pzflow) by [John Franklin Crenshaw](jfcrenshaw@gmail.com), but largely rewritten.
-PZFlow itself draws from other repositories, see the PZFlow documentation.
+## License

+The source code is released under the MIT license.

 ## Documentation

 There is currently no online documentation, but the library has useful docstrings.
 Please use the docstrings and look into the usage examples in the `examples` folder.

+## History

+This project was originally forked from [PZFlow](https://github.com/jfcrenshaw/pzflow) by [John Franklin Crenshaw](jfcrenshaw@gmail.com), but largely rewritten.
+PZFlow itself draws from other repositories, which are listed in the PZFlow documentation.
+I needed a code base which is simple and stripped down to the essentials for my use case.
+Differences between PZFlow and zenflow:

+* PZFlow uses Pandas for data input and output, while zenflow uses JAX arrays.
+* zenflow implements all trainable objects as FLAX modules, while PZFlow uses JAX primitives.
+* zenflow follows a clean object oriented design.
+* PZflow supports training on data points with uncertainties, zenflow has no support for that.
+* PZflow supports computing marginalized posterior densities, zenflow has no support for that.
+* PZflow supports periodic data, which is currently not supported by zenflow.
+* PZflow supports more bijectors than zenflow.